moveit/moveit.ros.org/documentation/contributing/future_projects/index.markdown

 - **Potential mentors**: Felix von Drigalski, Mark Moll, Henning Kayser
 - **Description**: It would be a set of benchmark tasks to serve as examples, and to run as part of continuous tests.
 For this, we need to identify and implement standard tasks at varying levels of difficulty that can be achieved with several robots for which a MoveIt configuration is available.
 E.g.:
   - Moving to a goal position in uncluttered space
   - Picking and placing items from/in cluttered shelves
   - Following paths with orientation constraints
 - **Related Github issues**: [2124](https://github.com/ros-planning/moveit/issues/2124)

-<a name="moveit-2-tutorials"></a>

 ## MoveIt 2 Tutorials